 An online candle will help you think about someone who has died and pray for all those who miss them.

-During the Coronavirus crisis our churches are not open but as sonn as it is over you will be able to light a real candle.

-replacement:

-An online candle will help you think about someone who has died and pray for all those who miss them.

 During the Coronavirus crisis our churches are open for reduced hours and most have places where you can light a real candle.